breastfeeding in public

-I was breastfeeding my son in 2015 when I read about a mother who was shopping in a Marshall’s and was told that she was not allowed to breastfeed in the store.
-She was directed to the bathroom where she took a picture of herself feeding her daughter while sitting on the toilet.
-The next day a group of mothers organized a “nurse-in” at that same Marshall’s.
-My son and I attended and it was the first time I learned about the controversy surrounding women breastfeeding in public.
+i was breastfeeding my son in 2015 when I read about a mother who was shopping in a Marshall’s and was told that she was not allowed to breastfeed in the store. she was directed to the bathroom where she took a picture of herself feeding her daughter while sitting on the toilet. the next day a group of mothers organized a “nurse-in” at that same Marshall’s. my son and I passionately attended and it was the first time I learned about the controversy surrounding women breastfeeding in public.

-The law says mothers may breastfeed legally in any public place.
-But many people don’t want to see this.
-A woman’s breasts and nipples remain so censored that even other women feel strongly that they stay covered up and out of sight even when it comes to feeding a baby.
+the law says mothers may breastfeed legally in any public place. but many people don’t want to see it. a woman’s breasts and nipples remain so censored that even other women feel strongly that they stay covered up and out of sight even when it comes to feeding a baby.

-If you have a story to share about this topic please reach out.
-It’s a project that is ongoing and that I feel particularly passionate about.
+if you have a story to share about this topic please reach out to me. it’s a project that is ongoing and that I feel particularly passionate about.